andrew/ultimate-awesome/README.md

 - [awesome-quick-dev](https://github.com/bfchengnuo/awesome-quick-dev) - 收集各类开源快速开发框架、常用库与小工具。.
 - [awesome-wax](https://github.com/blocdraig/awesome-wax) - 👑 A curated list of awesome resources related to the WAX Blockchain.
 - [awesomecryptocurrency](https://github.com/bobquest33/awesomecryptocurrency) - Awesome List to Learn about Blockchain & Cryptocurrency.
-- [awesome-chatgpt](https://github.com/brandonhimpfen/awesome-chatgpt) - A curated list of tools, extensions, prompts, projects, and resources for ChatGPT and the OpenAI ecosystem.
 - [awesome-climate-change](https://github.com/brandonhimpfen/awesome-climate-change) - A curated list of impactful resources, tools, data, frameworks, and organizations dedicated to understanding and addressing climate change.
 - [awesome-cryptocurrency](https://github.com/brandonhimpfen/awesome-cryptocurrency) - A curated list of awesome resources, tools, guides, and communities for cryptocurrency.
 This list covers everything from general information and investing to wallets, exchanges, mining, and development.
 - [awesome-digital-rights](https://github.com/brandonhimpfen/awesome-digital-rights) - A curated list of resources, organizations, tools, and readings focused on digital rights, freedom of expression, privacy, access to information, and internet governance.